joshatron/E2E_Messenger/README.md

  * Messages needs to do more than just encrypt basic message
  * Messages also needs proper verification that the pulled message is valid
- * The server needs to be able to save state to a file rather than just keep everything in memory
- * Client needs to be cleaned up to include REST API separated from main
- * Client needs to be cleaned up to include service layer separated from main
  * Client needs to actually store sent and received messages
  * Client needs to be able to display conversations
+ * The server needs to be able to save state to a file rather than just keep everything in memory
+ * All the code needs to be cleaned up a lot